 In general, you should have a good understanding of how the literature we have studied for this test represents trends in Appalachian literature and culture or particular issues from the List of Themes as we have discussed some of those themes in class.

-Don't forget that in BrightSpace, you view the calendar as a Course Schedule list (and print those pages if you wish), in order to view a list of the assignments for each day of the course.
+Don't forget that in BrightSpace, you can view the calendar as a Course Schedule-Full Schedule list (and print those pages if you wish), in order to view a list of the assignments for each day of the course.

 Short Answer Section: 7 questions (70% of test grade)